springfall2008/batpred/docs/install.md

 ## Ready to light the touch-paper

-By now you should have successfully installed and configured Predbat and the other components it is dependent upon (e.g. a inverter controller such as GivTCP, Solcast, Octopus Integration).
+By now you should have successfully installed and configured Predbat and the other components it is dependent upon (e.g. an inverter controller such as GivTCP, Solcast solar forecast, Octopus Energy integration, etc).

 ![image](https://github.com/springfall2008/batpred/assets/48591903/48cffa4a-5f05-4cbc-9356-68eb3d8fb730)

 You have checked the [Predbat log file](output-data.md#predbat-logfile) doesn't have any errors (there is a lot of output in the logfile, this is normal).

-You have configured Predbat's control entities, created a couple of dashboard pages to control and monitor Predbat, and are ready to start Predbat generating your plan.
+You have [configured Predbat's control entities](customisation.md), created some [dashboard pages to control and monitor Predbat](output-data.md#displaying-output-data), and are ready to start Predbat generating your plan.

 You may initially want to set **select.predbat_mode** to *Monitor* to see how Predbat operates, e.g. by studying the [Predbat Plan](predbat-plan-card.md).
 In *Monitor* mode Predbat will monitor (but not change) the current inverter settings and predict the battery SoC based on predicted Solar Generation and House Load.<BR>